 Bipolar disorder is characterized by alternating periods of mania, depression, and normal mood, each lasting for weeks to months at a time.
-The label “bipolar” has also been applied to prepubertal children disabled by intense, unstable moods.
-However, in these young children, the mood states last from moments to days.
-In both cases, diagnosis is by history and mental status examination.
-Treatment is a combination of mood stabilizers (eg, lithium, certain anticonvulsants and antipsychotic drugs), psychotherapy, and antidepressants.
+Diagnosis is based on clinical criteria.
+Treatment is a combination of mood stabilizers (eg, lithium, certain anticonvulsants, antipsychotic drugs), psychotherapy, and antidepressants.

 Etiology is unknown, but heredity is involved.
 Dysregulation of serotonin and norepinephrine may be involved, as may a stressful life event.
 Certain drugs (eg, cocaine, amphetamines, phencyclidines, certain antidepressants) and environmental toxins (eg, lead) can exacerbate or mimic the disorder.
 Certain disorders (eg, thyroid disorders) can cause similar symptoms.

 The hallmark of bipolar disorder is the manic episode.
 Manic episodes alternate with depressive episodes, which can be more frequent.